Ramakrishna: Officiation as priest

-Vision of Goddess Kali
+Vision of the Goddess Kali

 At age 20, Ramakrishna who by now had witnessed more than one death in his family, realising the utter impermanence of life, became more engrossed in the worship of Kali.
 After the daily worship, he would sit in the temple looking intently at the deity and get absorbed in her, before losing himself in devotion whilst singing with profound emotion the songs composed by devotees like Ramprasad and Kamalakanta.
-He regarded their songs as an aid in his worship and was certain about getting the vision of Kali as Ramprasad did.
+He regarded their songs as an aid in his worship, and was certain about having the vision of Kali as Ramprasad did.
 With an ardent heart, he would say, "Thou showed thyself to Ramprasad, Mother, why then shouldst Thou not reveal Thyself to me?
 I don't want wealth, friends, relatives, enjoyment of pleasure, and the like.
 Do show Thyself to me."
 Being averse to wasting any time, after the closure of the temple during midday or at night, he would visit the nearby jungle to think and meditate on Kali.

 Before meditating, he would put down his clothes and the sacred thread aside, and meditate completely naked.
-When Hriday, his nephew, found this out, he confronted him to ask him to explain his strange conduct.
-Ramakrishna explained to him that when one thinks about God, one should be free from all attachments and the eight servitudes of "hatred, fear, shame, aversion, egoism, vanity, noble descent, and good conduct."
-He viewed his sacred thread as a display of the ego, of his Brahmin descent, and thus kept it aside, saying when calling upon the Mother, one should discard all such bondages and call on Her with a focused mind.
+When Hriday found this out, he confronted his uncle and asked him to explain his strange conduct.
+Ramakrishna answered that when one thinks about God, one should be free from all attachments and the eight servitudes of "hatred, fear, shame, aversion, egoism, vanity, noble descent, and good conduct."
+He viewed his sacred thread as a display of the ego of his Brahmin descent and thus kept it aside, saying when calling upon the Mother, one should discard all such bondages and call on Her with a focused mind.
 He assured his nephew that he would put them on after the end of his meditation.
 Hriday was aghast at hearing this and left him in dismay.

-In this way, he spent his days and nights altogether in prayer, singing, and meditation, while his longing for her vision kept increasing daily.
+In this way, Ramakrishna spent his days and nights altogether in prayer, singing, and meditation while his longing for her vision kept increasing daily.
 It was not long before people around the temple started noticing his passion and adherence to devotion, which was quite unperturbed by the opinions of people around him.
-The Rani was informed by her son-in-law, Mathur thus: "We have got an extraordinary worshipper; the Goddess will be awakened very soon".
+The Rani was informed by her son-in-law Mathurmohan Biswas thus: "We have got an extraordinary worshipper; the Goddess will be awakened very soon".

-As the days passed, Ramakrishna's food intake and sleep gradually declined, and when not engaged in either worship or meditation, he was seen to be in a state of turmoil over whether he would have a vision of the Mother.
+As the days passed, Ramakrishna's food intake and sleep gradually declined and when not engaged in either worship or meditation, he was seen in a state of turmoil over whether he would get a vision of the Mother.
 Seeing the evening sun, he would cry, "Mother, another day is gone and still I have not seen you!"
 Eventually he would question, "Are you true, Mother, or is it all a fabrication of my mind, mere poetry without reality?
 If you do exist, why can't I see you?"